Motorcycle engine – Understanding the different types

 Single cylinder motorcycle engine

-As the name mentions, only a single piston provides the necessary power for your motorcycle.
-This engine type is present in entry-level and small-displacement motorcycles as it is inexpensive, compact, and lightweight.
-Performance from this engine is limited when compared to other engine types.
+As the name suggests, only a single piston provides the necessary power for your motorcycle.
+This engine type is used in entry-level and small-displacement motorcycles as it is inexpensive, compact, and lightweight.
+Performance from this engine is limited compared to other engine types.
 Still, it provides enough performance for city rides and gives good mileage figures.

 Example: Hero Hf 100